 Local places to go

-The Ed Theatres have regular accessible performances at the Festival Theatre and King’s Theatre
+The Edinburgh Theatres have regular accessible performances at the Festival Theatre and King’s Theatre

 They aim to be accessible to all.
 All of their Front of House staff undergo disability awareness training and will be pleased to assist you should you require any information or help.

 All performances with BSL, Captioning and Audio Description are listed here: http://www.edtheatres.com/access

 AUDIO DESCRIPTION: A simultaneous commentary of the visual elements of a performance broadcast though a personal headset.
 The describer will let you know things like where the characters are on stage, what they’re wearing, how they gesture and what the set looks like.
 An introduction to the performance will describe the set, including lighting as appropriate and actors’ names and appearance, with costume details.
 Patrons should be seated 15 minutes before curtain up if they wish to hear the introduction.
 During the play itself, the describer will indicate what is happening on the stage without intruding on the actors’ dialogue.
 Prior to each Audio Described performance they will provide a Touch Tour of the set, costumes and props.
 Your describer will give you a full account of the items that you’re introduced to, and how they will feature in the performance.
 Touch Tours usually commence 1 hour prior to the show starting, in the theatre’s entrance foyer.
 Please book your place on the Touch Tour when booking your ticket for the performance as tickets are limited.

 BRITISH SIGN LANGUAGE: A BSL Interpreter will stand to one side of the stage and interpret all spoken or sung speech during the performance.
 Please mention that you wish to use this service when you book your show tickets and we will allocate you appropriate seats to clearly see the interpreter.